 What Is Security Awareness?

-Security awareness is a standardized process that provides employees, contractors, vendors, and other third-party stakeholders with cybersecurity education.
-Security awareness training is designed to prepare users to recognize and neutralize social engineering attacks and human error.
+Security awareness is a standardised process that provides employees, contractors, vendors, and other third-party stakeholders with cybersecurity education.
+Security awareness training is designed to prepare users to recognise and neutralise social engineering attacks and human error.
 It is a core pillar of proactive security operations.

 What Is a Security Awareness Training Program?

 A security awareness training program is the compilation of compliance training, phishing lessons, and any efforts (videos, quizzes, events, content) created to train employees to meet compliance requirements and grow in their knowledge and application of security best practices.

 Examples include annual HIPAA compliance training for an organisation in the healthcare industry, a video on phishing, or even a mandatory reading on common security issues in the workplace.
 Security awareness training programs take many forms and are commonplace in organisations that have a digital presence.